erizov/Professor/semester_7/lecture_39_operating_systems/process_scheduling/README.md

 ### Application

-5. Can you imProcedure Process Scheduling from memory without looking at the code?
+5. Can you imProcedureOperations Scheduling from memory without looking at the code?
 6. What real-world problem could you solve uWorkflowocess Scheduling?

 ### Debugging